n-of-one/attack_vector_2/features/features/scripts/effects.md

 Automatically hacks ICE at or below a strength threshold.

 ## Capabilities
-- Configured with a strength level and optional excluded ICE types (e.g., "WEAK:PASSWORD_ICE,TAR_ICE")
+- Configured with a strength level
-- Only hacks ICE with strength at or below the threshold
-- Excluded ICE types are never hacked by this effect
+- Configured with excluded ICE types
-- Fails if the ICE is too strong or is an excluded type
+	- Default exclusions are: PASSWORD_ICE, TAR_ICE.
+Can be empty

 ---